farkya1/RestroomReviewerSnippet/README.md

 # Restroom Reviewer Snippet

-Here are code snippets from the restroom reviewer along with some gifs of the appliation in action.
+Check out these code snippets and application GIFs demonstrating the Restroom Reviewer in action!

 ## Files